dirien/k3sair-cli/README.md

 Flags:
   -h, --help             help for kubeconfig
-      --ip string        Public IP or FQDN of node --ssh-key string   The ssh key to use for remote login --sudo              Use sudo for installation.
+      --ip string        Public ip or FQDN of node --port uint        The ssh port to use (default 22) --ssh-key string   The ssh key to use for remote login --sudo              Use sudo for installation.
 (Default: true) (default true) --user string      Username for SSH login (Default: root (default "root")

 Examples:
 k3sair kubeconfig \